.png)

 This creates a unified view of customer experience across all touchpoints.

-By identifying recurring issues and negative sentiment early, text analysis helps detect dissatisfaction before it leads to churn.
+By identifying recurring operational friction and customer dissatisfaction earlier, text analysis helps detect dissatisfaction before it leads to churn.
 This allows organizations to take proactive action and resolve issues before customers leave.

 Text analysis helps surface insights faster, but human judgment is still essential for prioritization, decision-making, and execution.